 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Birth Defects Attorney
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Birth Defects Attorney

 The U.S. Food and Drug Administration (FDA) has little information about the safety of most prescription medications during pregnancy when they first become available.
 Although all medications are tested to see if they are safe and effective before they become available to the public, pregnant women usually are not included in these tests because of the possible risks to the unborn baby.